 Robert was sent to live in Cheam, Surrey, with his maternal grandmother.
 At this time George was a Sound Engineer with Western Electrics.
 He met his second wife Margaret Chisholm (known as Peggy), a 19 year old hotel receptionist in Galashiels, Scotland.
 George went to Johannesburg in South Africa on 28 Mar 1930, and it appears that Peggy followed him out there.
 George was involved in converting the cinemas there from picture only to “talkies”.
 George and Peggy had a daughter, Joan Selby, on 5th Jan 1931.

-On their return to England in 1932, George and Peggy bought 52 Lansbury Drive, Hayes, at a cost of around £500.
+On their return to England on 4th Dec 1931, George and Peggy bought 52 Lansbury Drive, Hayes, at a cost of around £500.
 It was a brand new three bedroom end of terrace house on the left end of a block of four on the Grange Park Estate, built by Taylor Woodrow in 1932.
 This address is quoted on the patent application George made in the May of this year.

 The house has a shared driveway beside it leading to a semi-detached garage.
 Number 54, the house to the left of this driveway was owned by George’s sister Edith (known as Eddie) and her husband, Reginald Juster (known as Reg).

 In those days, before the era of trading estates, it was not unusual for businesses to operate in garages and small buildings within residential areas.
 The two garages between the houses were converted into a workshop and employed about 5 or 6 men.
 There was another building attached to the garages as an additional workspace.

 The present owner can still detect some signs of light industrial use.
 There is some blackening of the rafters in the garage, the vestiges of a doorway between the two garages, and a second telephone line terminates at the rear of the house as if it once led to the garages.